 A dramatic summer lightning storm stranded about 300 people at the top of Grouse Mountain on Tuesday night.

-Staff suspended operation the Skyride, which transports visitors from the base of the North Vancouver peak to the ski resort from 7:30 to 8:30 p.m., for safety reasons said Jodi Westbury, a spokeswoman for Grouse Mountain.
+Staff at the resort suspended operation of the Skyride, which transports visitors from the base of the North Vancouver peak to the ski area, from 7: 30 to 8: 30 p.m. while the unusually inclement weather blew through, said Jodi Westbury, a spokeswoman for Grouse.

 "At that time we got a couple of runs of people in, and then it went back on weather standby until after 10 p.m.," said Westbury.